Near Ivanhoe in Bladen County, North Carolina — The American South (South Atlantic)

 Erected by residents of this neighborhood and the surrounding villages.

 Location.
 34° 37.563′ N, 78° 19.689′ W. Marker is near Ivanhoe, North Carolina, in Bladen County.
-Marker is at the intersection of State Highway 210 and Old Whitehall Road, on the left when traveling north on State Highway 210.
-Touch for map.
+Memorial is at the intersection of State Highway 210 and Old Whitehall Road, on the left when traveling north on State Touch for map.
 Marker is at or near this postal address: 10930 NC 210, Ivanhoe NC 28447, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 4 other markers Mount Horeb Presbyterian Church and Cemetery (approx. 10.3 miles away); Future Farmers of America (approx. 10.3 miles away); Oakland (approx. 12.4 miles away); White Lake CCC Camp (approx. 13.1 miles away).
+At least 4 other markers are within 13 miles of this marker, measured as the crow flies.
+Mount Horeb Presbyterian Church and Cemetery (approx. 10.3 miles away); Future Farmers of America (approx. 10.3 miles away); Oakland (approx. 12.4 miles away); White Lake CCC Camp (approx. 13.1 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 1, 2016, by Roger C Pate of Laurinburg, North Carolina.
-This page has been viewed 202 times since then and 9 times this year.
+It was originally submitted on May 1, 2016, by Roger C Pate of Laurinburg, North Carolina.
+This page has been viewed 268 times since then and 5 times this year.
 Photos: 1, 2, 3. submitted on May 1, 2016, by Roger C Pate of Laurinburg, North Carolina. • Bernard Fisher was the editor who published this page.